 Are we offering HMO’s with asylum seeker or refugee tenants?

 This is a valid question and we understand the concern.
-The bottom line is that the properties that have been acquired, refurbished and let out to these government backed tenants are in areas that are in the lower to mid-end of town properties.
+The bottom line is that the properties that have been acquired, refurbished and let out to these tenants are in areas that are in the lower to mid-end of town properties.